 McDonald’s free McNuggets deal for one day only

-ST. LOUIS — More meal-deals are coming to fast food restaurants after customers see high prices.
-McDonald’s is giving away Chicken McNuggets this week.
+ST. LOUIS (KTVI) – More meal deals are coming to fast food restaurants as rising prices have proven tough for customers to swallow.

 This Wednesday, May 22, McDonald’s is giving away free 6-piece Chicken McNuggets when you order through the McDonald’s app.
 This offer is valid for one day only at participating restaurants across the US.
 To get the free nuggets, download the app and join MyMcDonald’s Rewards.
 No purchase is necessary, and you can add your favorite dipping sauce to your order.